mackron/dr_libs/README.md

 	// There was an error creating the context.
 }

-// Register you archive callbacks.
-This enables support for a particular package file
+// Register the archive callbacks.
+This enables support for a particular type of
-// format.
-If you do not specify any archives only the native file system will be
+// package.
+If you do not specify any packages only the native file system will be
 // supported.
 easyvfs_registerarchivecallbacks_mtl(pVFS);	// Wavefront MTL files.
 easyvfs_registerarchivecallbacks_zip(pVFS);	// ZIP files.
 Not yet implemented, but coming soon.